Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Mathematical models and analysis tools

 \subsection{Challenges of existing approaches}

 To illustrate the challenges posed by existing RD algorithms, consider scenarios closer to real-world situations.
 First, when $L>1$ in \eqref{Model:equation2} and all IMT functions oscillate sinusoidally, we can apply any of the aforementioned RD algorithms to estimate the IFs associated with all IMT functions, assuming the IF separation condition in (C2) holds.
 Second, when $L=1$ in \eqref{Model:equation2} but the WSF significantly deviates from being sinusoidal, we can apply the above RD algorithms based on (C7) to estimate all ridges linked to the harmonics.
 The ridge associated with the lowest IF can then be assumed as the fundamental component's IF.
 In these more realistic scenarios, successfully applying existing RD algorithms becomes more challenging.
-An example in Figure \ref{overall flowchart}(f) demonstrates this complexity, where the strength of the fundamental component is weak in the middle while the strength of the second harmonic dominates.
+An example in Fig. \ref{overall flowchart}(f) demonstrates this complexity, where the strength of the fundamental component is weak in the middle while the strength of the second harmonic dominates.
 Such shifts in strengths can easily confuse existing RD algorithms.

-In real-world scenarios, we often encounter even more intricate situations that pose challenges for the aforementioned RD algorithms.
-When $L>1$ in \eqref{Model:equation2} and the WSFs deviate significantly from sinusoidal patterns, the TFR can become intricate with multiple curves associated with different harmonics of distinct IMT functions.
-This complexity involves the interference of harmonics from different IMT functions and can even lead to mode mixing.
-A case in point can be observed in Figure \ref{two components demo}, where two IMT functions exhibit non-sinusoidal WSFs.
-Here, the second harmonic of the first IMT function (highlighted by red arrows) intersects with the fundamental component of the second IMT function (indicated by blue arrows).
-In such a scenario, accurately obtaining the IF of the fundamental component for each IMT function becomes a challenging task.

-Given that numerous signal processing tasks rely on acquiring the phase of each IMT function, such as SAMD \cite{colominas2021decomposing}, and considering the prevalence of signals with these characteristics, particularly in the biomedical domain, there is a compelling need for a new RD algorithm.
+In real-world scenarios, more intricate situations often challenge the aforementioned RD algorithms.
+When $L>1$ in \eqref{Model:equation2} and the WSFs deviate significantly from sinusoidal patterns, the TFR can become {complex} with multiple curves {representing} different harmonics of distinct IMT functions.
+This complexity involves interference {among} harmonics from different IMT functions and can lead to mode mixing.
+For instance, as shown in Fig. \ref{two components demo}, two IMT functions exhibit non-sinusoidal WSFs.
+Here, the second harmonic of the first IMT function (red arrows) intersects with the fundamental component of the second IMT function (blue arrows), making it challenging to accurately determine the IF of the fundamental component for each IMT function.
+Given that numerous signal processing tasks, such as SAMD \cite{colominas2021decomposing}, rely on {accurately} acquiring the phase of each IMT function and considering the prevalence of such signals, particularly in biomedical {applications}, there is a compelling need for a new RD algorithm.